 Record each site you visit and the ones you used eventually

 While researching on the internet, you will likely visit many useful websites and others that are less useful to your research.
 Ensure you keep a detailed record of them all.
 You must not rely on your browser history for references later on.
 Write them down as you progress along the research process.
-Such record may become useful later when you are given a similar task to research on while in college.
+Such a record may become useful later when you are given a similar task to research while in college.

 Ensure all URLs in your paper are accurate